lyove/lyove-editor/README.md

 ### Text-level elements

 Each formatting command registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
-If you hover a formatbar button for such a text-level element, the actual keyboard shortcut will be shown.
+If you hover a toolbar button for such a text-level element, the actual keyboard shortcut will be shown.
 Using such a shortcut will execute the corresponding command.